Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches

 where $\%$ stands for the modulo operation (which returns the non-negative remainder of a division).
 In the lower bound proof, we will assign different values to $\bmu$ to construct different \bnrm instances.
-Below we will use $\cI_{\bmu}:=(T,\bm{B},K,d,n,\bp,A,s;\bmu)$ to stand for a \bnrm instance, which highlights the dependence on $\bmu$.
-Let $\mathsf{DLP}_{\bmu}$ denote the DLP as defined by \eqref{eqn:obj}, \eqref{eqn:constraint:inventory}, \eqref{eqn:constraint:time}, \eqref{eqn:constraint:NonNeg}, on the instance $\cI_{\bmu}$:
+Below we will use $\cI_{\bmu}:=(T,\bm{B},K,d,n,P,A,s;\bmu)$ to stand for a \bnrm instance, which highlights the dependence on $\bmu$.
+Let $\mathsf{DLP}_{\bmu}$ denote the DLP as defined by \eqref{eqn:obj}, \eqref{eqn:constraint:inventory}, \eqref{eqn:constraint:time}, \eqref{eqn:constraint:NonNeg}, on instance $\cI_{\bmu}$:

-In Lemma \ref{lem:WorstCaseLP}, we conduct a thorough analysis of the above type of linear programs, and show that for a family of properly structured $\bmu$, $\mathsf{DLP}_{\bmu}$ is always non-degenerate --- this means that $\Lambda$, the least number of non-zero components of any optimal solution to $\mathsf{DLP}_{\bmu}$, is equal to $d+1$.
-By Theorem \ref{thm:NRMLB} (which is proved via a clean event analysis of the demand realization process in the distributionally-known setting), for any such \bnrm instance $\cI_{\bmu}$, even for a clairvoyant policy that knows $\bmu$ in advance, it needs to make at least $d$ switches to guarantee a sublinear regret (note that $\bmu$ is treated as a fixed quantity independent of $T$ in this statement); in Lemma \ref{lem:WorstCaseLP}, we strengthen the above statement and show that even when $\bmu$ is not fixed and can depend on $T$, any policy still needs to make at least $d$ switch to avoid a large (non-asymptotic) revenue loss.
+In Lemma \ref{lem:WorstCaseLP}, we conduct a thorough analysis of the above type of linear programs, and show that for a family of properly structured $\bmu$, $\mathsf{DLP}_{\bmu}$ is always non-degenerate --- this means that $\DSL$, the least number of non-zero components of any optimal solution to $\mathsf{DLP}_{\bmu}$, is equal to $d+1$.
+By Theorem~\ref{thm:NRMLB}, for any such \bnrm instance $\cI_{\bmu}$, even for a clairvoyant policy that knows $\bmu$ in advance, it needs to make at least $d$ switches to guarantee a sublinear regret (note that $\bmu$ is treated as a fixed quantity independent of $T$ in this statement); in Lemma \ref{lem:WorstCaseLP}, we strengthen the above statement and show that even when $\bmu$ is not fixed and can depend on $T$, any policy still needs to make at least $d$ switches to avoid a large regret.
 Moreover, since a learning policy $\phi$ does not know the value of $\bmu$ in advance, it has to make much more switches than the clairvoyant policy to learn $\bmu$.
 In the rest of the proof, we take into account the effect of unknown demand distributions and show a lower bound for both $R^\phi(T)$ and $R^\phi_s(T)$, under any switching budget $s$ --- the basic idea is that any limited-switch learning policy faces some fundamental difficulties in distinguishing similar but different $\bmu$, which necessarily leads to certain worst-case revenue loss, and we can measure it using certain linear programs.